CodeYourFuture/CYF-PD/content/blocks/goal-of-the-portfolio-module/readme.md

 ---
 title: Goal of the Portfolio Module
-description: We want to ensure everyone know why we are here and what we are trying to achieve.
+description: Why are we here and what are we trying to achieve?
 modules: Portfolio
 week: "1"
 skills: